aquamorta/kkengraver/README.md

 and `./engraver.py -v -m ' -4mm' -d /dev/ttyUSB0` will only move the laser -4mm in x-direction

-###Depth and Power
+### Depth and power

 With the two parameters depth (-D) and power (-P) you can adjust the final look of the engraving.
-When increasing the depth parameter the laser move more slowly and stays longer at the same point.
+When increasing the depth parameter the laser moves more slowly and stays longer at the same point.
-This results in removing more material an a deeper engraving.
+This results in removing more material and a deeper engraving.
 Lowering the power results in a weaker laser beam.
 I assume the laser is controlled through PWM and so the on-time during a cycle is probably decreased.

-###Home
+### Home

 You can move the laser to the home position (0,0) with the `-H` option.
 But be careful the KKMoon has no endswitches and the firmware will drive both stepper motors the full distance (89mm) towards the origin.
 So they eventually will hit the case.

-###Showing a moving frame
+### Showing a moving frame

 As the original software does you can also show a moving frame to align the workpiece before doing the engraving.
 Enter `./engraver.py -v -f 25mm:10mm -d /dev/ttyUSB0` and you see the laser repetitive drawing a frame until you hit the return key.

-You can also use you image file you want to engrave to show a frame.
+You can also use your image file you want to engrave to show a frame.
 Just enter `./engraver.py -F <yourimage> -d /dev/ttyUSB0` and you will an output like this

     showing frame x:283px (14.4mm) y:309px (15.7mm)